tigawanna/project-mangaer/README.md

     };

 ```
-and add it to the .env file
+and add the values to the .env file

 ```